nguyenlekhtn/Project-Sign-up-Form/README.md

 + Create a form and style it
 + Make a background image that fits well in its container
 + Apply various styles to input by using class
++ Use a downloaded font and online fonts for styling